-If an amendment is required, click on AMENDMENTTO EXISTING SUBMISSION.
-Submit relevant information for approval by the Chair of GCAC via the CAP, such as amended creative concept, media plan, budget or timing.
+If an amendment is required, click on AMENDMENT.
+Submit relevant information for approval by the Chair of GCAC on Launchpad, such as amended creative concept, media plan, budget or timing.

 You will also be required to submit confirmation of Chief Executive (or equivalent) and Ministerial approval for the amendment.